abi-sheks/mutter-cli/README.md

 Use `channel-to-cat server_name channel_name category_name` to assign an existing channel in that server to an existing category.
 ## Changing permissions for a channel (Owner only)
 Use `change-perm server_name channel_name new_perm` to change the permissions for an existing channel in server_name.
 Permissions can be - member, moderator or owner.
+## Deleting a server, channel, category, role or removing a member
+Use `delete-server server_name` to delete a server, and `delete_item server_name item_name` to delete items from a server. `item` can be channel, category, role or member.
+Note that owner privileges are required for all these actions.
+## Relinquish ownership of a server
+Use `change-ownership server_name new_owner` to give your owner rights to `new_owner`.
+## Leave a server
+Use `leave-server server_name` to leave a server.
+Note that yu must relinquish your ownership rights using `change-ownership` first before leaving a server if you are its owner.